-Given that the group is engaged in service sector industries, aspects such as productivity, efficiency, customer focus and skills have become of vital importance for sustained competitive advantage.
-This is nurtured through fostering human capital which positively influences innovation and strengthens social and relationship capital.
+Given the group is engaged in service sector industries, aspects such as productivity, efficiency, customer focus and skills have become vital for sustained competitive advantage.
+This is nurtured through fostering our human capital which positively influences innovation and strengthens social and relationship capital.

-The Group is dedicated to being 'More than just a Workplace' and to its reputation as an equal opportunity employer.
+The Group is dedicated to being "More than just a Workplace" and to its reputation as an equal opportunity employer.

-Additionally, the policies relating to human resources which are in place across the Group cover all aspects of employment.
+Additionally, the policies relating to human resources which are in place across the Group cover all aspects of aspects of the employee lifecycle.

-- All Group companies adhere to all relevant local labour laws and regulations in countries where they operate. - The Group does not discriminate its employees on the basis of gender, race, nationality, age, social status, origin, disability, religion sexual orientation or any other basis. - The Group after recognising the rights of employees, provides forums, support groups and policies to address their concerns and to resolve issues and conflicts in a fair and transparent manner. - Detailed version of the Group's Human Capital performance can be found in the Group Consolidated Review of the Annual Report 2021/22.
+- All Group companies adhere to all relevant local labour laws and regulations in countries where they operate. - The Group does not discriminate its employees on the basis of gender identity, race, nationality, age, social status, origin, disability, religion, sexual orientation or any other basis. - The Group, recognising the rights of employees, provides forums, support groups and policies to address their concerns and to resolve issues and conflicts in a fair and transparent manner. - Detailed version of the Group's Human Capital performance can be found in the Group Consolidated Review of the Annual Report 2022/23.

-Financial and Manufactured Capital
+Financial and Manufactured Capita